-The sensor unit captured the beat interval from each participant’s heart every 100ms, which we then converted to a BPM average over 500ms.
-The sensor unit also contained an accelerometer, which we used to see how the gravitational pull affected each rider’s heart rate.
+The sensor unit captured the beat interval from each participant’s heart every 100 ms, which we then converted to an average beats per minute over 500 ms. The sensor unit also contained an accelerometer, which we used to see how the gravitational pull affected each rider’s heart rate.

-The 2013 North West 200 took place over the week beginning 13th May with practice on the Tuesday and racing on Thursday and Saturday.
-On Tuesday, we set off to Portrush at a very red-eyed 6am, before the public roads closed.
+We drove up to the 2013 North West 200 early on the Tuesday morning, two days before the start of the racing.
 Before each practice session, we met each rider to ensure they were comfortable with the technology and their involvement in this valuable research.

-Once we confirmed the accuracy of our data, we provided a copy to Greenlight TV, who turned the math into a visual display to go with the on-board camera footage from the motorbikes.
-And thanks to the reliable wet Northern Irish weather on Thursday our data from Alastair Seeley’s practice lap was shown live on BBC One NI.
+Once we confirmed the accuracy of our data, we provided a copy to Greenlight TV, who turned the maths into a visual display to go with the onboard camera footage from the motorbikes.
+And thanks to the reliably wet Northern Irish weather on the first race-day, it was our data from Alastair Seeley’s practice lap that was shown live on BBC One NI.
 As you can see below, our sensor data became a unique visual display as Seeley moved around the track.

 We jetted back to the North Coast on Thursday morning for another dose of motor racing, arriving as one lucky participant, Phil McCord, was preparing for a ride around the course with legendary racer Steve Plater.
-Sensum had to get involved to see what the heart rate of a spectator and fan of the sport would be, as he rode around the famous circuit.
+Of course had to get involved, to see what the heart rate of a spectator and fan of the sport would be as he rode around the famous circuit.